OHDSI/Achilles/README.md

 ===============
 (Please review the [Achilles Wiki](https://github.com/OHDSI/Achilles/wiki/Additional-instructions-for-Linux) for specific details for Linux)

-1. Make sure you have your data in the OMOP CDM v4/v5.x format  (v4 link: http://omop.org/cdm, v5 link: https://github.com/OHDSI/CommonDataModel).
+1. Make sure you have your data in the OMOP CDM v5.x format (https://github.com/OHDSI/CommonDataModel).

 2. Make sure that you have Java installed.
 If you don't have Java already intalled on your computed (on most computers it already is installed), go to [java.com](http://java.com) to get the latest version.
 (If you have trouble building with rJava below, be sure on Windows that your Path variable includes the path to jvm.dll: